aberfish/aberfish.github.io/status.md

 ### To do
  - Improve path following to smooth movements out
  - Improve overhead camera tracking to remove noise and increase accuracy
+ - Setup tango_controller repo as a ROS package
+ - Have tango_controller listen to movebase action server for goal status to decide when to send next goal coordinate